isomerpages/bca-buildsg/_education-and-programmes/Mid Careerists.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/masthead_mid_careerists.png">
 </div>
+<p>With such diverse roles in the Built Environment (BE) sector, there will be plenty of opportunities to try a different role or upskill your competencies.
+Be inspired by  how others have done it via their stories.(Link to stories)</p>
-<p>Are you a working professional looking to pivot to the built environment sector?
-Or perhaps you are looking to upskill your competencies?
-The Career Conversion Programme (CCP) or the SkillsFuture Career Transition Programme (SCTP) could be what you are looking for!  <br>
+<p>Find out how you can make a mid-career switch via the Career Conversion Programme (CCP) or the SkillsFuture Career Transition Programme (SCTP).
-Check out the table below for more details.</p>
+</p><br>
 <table style="width: 100%;">
 <colgroup>
 <col>